 Is CBD Safe?

 People often misassociate CBD with the negative stigma of cannabis.
 The important thing to remember is that CBD is known to be safe.
 It doesn't provoke any intoxication or cause any of the so-called “high” associated with cannabis.
 Studies have also shown that CBD has no addictive properties.
 It is therefore not accurate to compare it to any type of recreational drug that has these negative effects.

 CBD & Novel Foods

 As a food supplement, Novel Foods regulation applies to the entire CBD industry.
 It states that any novel foods that were not in human consumption before 1997 are to be regarded as “novel”.
 Other novel foods you may be familiar with are chia seeds, which have been consumed in Central American cultures for centuries but have only become popular in UK diets in the last decade.

 CBD was in human consumption before 1997, but not in the various forms that it is now in the UK.
 This means that CBD has been deemed a local food that cannot be used in human consumption without the necessary Novel Foods approval.
 Part of this approval includes detailed safety studies, lab reports and certificates of analysis.
-Cannaray CBD submitted its novel food dossier in February 2021.
+Cannaray CBD submitted its novel food dossier and received validated status in 2023.